isamplesorg/isamples_metrics/README.md

 #### Secrets

 Note that Slack Webhook URLs and SMTP credentials are secrets and *should not* be checked into GitHub.
 These values will need to be manually edited on the box where prometheus is deployed.

+### Existing rules
+There are currently (as of 5/24/2023) 3 rules: solr, postgresql, and python.
+Of the 3, only the postgres exporter can do something useful if the postgres instance goes down.
+Because of this, it has the simplest check:
+`pg_up == 0`.
+The other two checks rely on an absence of a gauge for 5 minutes using the `absent()` function.
+Note that I couldn't figure out a way to write an expression that would assert that it was present for every instance.
+So, I had to limit the monitored hosts to the production instance otherwise the presence of the gauge on the dev instance would cause it to not fire.
+I'm sure there is a way to do it but I have given up trying for now.

+### Adding new alerting rules
+You can add new alerting rules by editing `prometheus_docker/prometheus.rules.yml` and adding the rules to the end of the config file.